mi-erasmusmc/OMOP-CDM-Course/chapter2.md

 FROM vocabulary
 ```

-Which of the following statments is not true:
+Which of the following statements is not true:

 *** =possible_answers